GenericMappingTools/gmt/doc/rst/source/gmtdefaults.rst

 below).
 In classic mode, the first two options are permanent changes until explicitly changed back, while the last option is ephemeral and only applies to the single GMT command that received the override.
-In modern mode, changes made using `gmtset` stay in effect for the duration of the current session.
+In modern mode, changes made using :doc:`gmtset` stay in effect for the duration of the current session.
 GMT can provide default values in US or SI units.
 This choice is determined at compile time.

 Required Arguments